-Located on the Ginza Corridor, a street containing a string of restaurants and bars between JR Yurakucho and Shimbashi stations, this location — while featuring the same prices and menu — is known more for its nightlife rather than as a break from shopping.
-Head out a little later in the evening to 300 Bar 8-Chome and you will be able to not only eat and drink for just ¥300, but also enjoy music events almost every night, with sets by regularly performing DJs and artists!
+Located on the Ginza Corridor, a street containing a string of restaurants and bars between JR Yurakucho and Shimbashi stations, this location — while featuring the same prices and menu as the other two bars — is known for its nightlife.
+Head out a little later in the evening to Ginza 300 Bar 8-Chome and you will be able to not only eat and drink for just ¥300 but also enjoy live music events almost every night, with sets by regularly performing DJs and artists!
 It’s also a little closer to the area’s night clubs.
 Meet your friends and enjoy a premium cocktail or two together before heading out to dance the night away.

 Tokyo’s official OG mojito (and other trivia)

-The 300 Bar uses over three kilograms of mint per week — just for mojitos!
+Ginza 300 Bar uses over 300 kilograms of mint per year — just for mojitos!

-- The mojito at 300 Bar is always just ¥300.
-Compare that to other nearby lounges, bars and hotels where the price is often upwards of ¥1,800!
+- The mojito at Ginza 300 Bar is always just ¥300.
+Compare that to other nearby lounges, bars, and hotels where the price is often upwards of ¥1,800.

-- Fun fact: 300 Bar was invited by Heineken to Amsterdam as the top seller of Heineken beer in Japan — to perfect the art of the pour, of course.
+- Ginza 300 Bar was invited by Heineken to Amsterdam as the top seller of Heineken beer in Japan — to perfect the art of the pour, of course.

-- There are over 100 different cocktails available on the 300 Bar menu — all for just ¥300.
+- There are over 100 different cocktails available on the Ginza 300 Bar menu — all for just ¥300.
 They specialize in organic and herb cocktails, using ingredients from their organic farm up in Aomori.

 - The 300 Bar uses a simple ticket system for patrons: ¥1,000 gets you three vouchers (¥300 each plus tax) — if you don’t use them all up in one night, just bring them back on your next visit.